Who must register under the food facility registration requirements?

-What is a unique facility identifier and how do I get one?
+What is a unique facility identifier (UFI) and how do I get one?

 A unique facility identifier is a way to assure that information associated with your facility, such as your address is accurate and to enhance the accuracy of FDA’s food facility registration database.

 DUNS numbers are assigned and managed by Dun & Bradstreet (D&B).
-Obtaining a DUNS number is available free of charge.
-DUNS numbers can be obtained or verified by visiting D&B’s website or by phone at 866-705-5711.
-The UFI field has been added to Section 2-Facility Name/Address Information of Form FDA 3537.
+To obtain a DUNS number, please contact D&B directly by phone at 866-705-5711 or at https://www.dnb.com/duns-number/get-a-duns.html.
+Obtaining a DUNS number is available free of charge for the first four numbers and may take up to 45 days to get your DUNS number.
+Please visit the Import Safety Lookup Portal (dnb.com) in order to obtain or verify your DUNS number.
 You will be required to provide your UFI in “Section 2- Facility Name/Address Information” of your food facility registration.